back to insights

 Safe harbor tax methodology.
 Eliminates APA flexibility.
 May result in higher tax liability for asset-heavy operations.

-When to graduate to your own entity
+When should you graduate to your own entity?

 Most companies evaluate graduation after 3 to 4 years of stable operations.
 The triggers:

-- Headcount exceeds 500 to 1,000.
+• Headcount exceeds 500 to 1,000.
 At this scale, the cost of an internal compliance team is lower than shelter fees.

-- Domestic sales needed.
+• Domestic sales needed.
 Shelter restricts you to exports.

-- Full control desired.
+• Full control desired.
 Over all operations, vendor relationships, and corporate identity.

-- Internal knowledge sufficient.
+• Internal knowledge sufficient.
 Your team understands Mexican regulations enough to manage compliance.

 The transition takes 6 to 12 months.
 You must obtain your own IMMEX license, transfer all employee relationships (re-hire under the new entity), renegotiate supplier contracts, and assume direct compliance liability.